ryjen/Octopress-Bitbucket-Aside/README.md

 ## TODO ##

 If you want better security for your password in the configuration, you can put an encrypted form in the file - but you will have to implement the decryption method in javascript to use it.
-I use base64 as I'm not too concerned with this, and I feel its out of scope because of the size of the implementation code.
+I use base64 as I'm not too concerned with this but I feel its out of scope because of the size of the implementation code.

 ## How to use it